yaeldemers/yaeldemers/README.md

 - I am a graduate from McGill University in Montréal (Tio'tia:ke) with a double major in Physics and Computer Science and a minor in Statistics.

-- I am currently working as a researcher studying the intersection between Cosmology and Machine Learning.
+- I am currently working as a researcher under Professor Adrian Liu studying the intersection between Cosmology and Machine Learning.

 You can find most of my work here or on [my portfolio](https://yaeldemers.com/).
 If you wish to collaborate on any project, just shoot me an email at yaeldemers@gmail.com 🚀